OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/README.md

 ### workflow
 Demonstrates a typical use case of a workflow for provisioning.

-### scriptedazure
-A Microsoft Azure Connector using the Groovy Connector Framework.

 ### scriptedcrest2dj
 A OpenDJ Connector using the Groovy ScriptedCREST Connector Framework.